 Pastor Herrera Jr. has been involved in the area of consumer protection for over 30 years.
 He is currently an Adjunct Professor at California State University, Northridge, in the Department of Family and Consumer Sciences.
 Formerly, he was employed with the Los Angeles Department of Consumer Affairs (LA DCA), where he served as the Director for 19 years.
 Under his leadership, LA DCA provided consumer protection services, including consumer counseling, complaint mediation and investigation, developed an award-winning volunteer and college internship program, and implemented a strong community partnership and consumer education component.
 Herrera is a Board member of several organizations, including: California Contractors State License Board, National Consumers League, National Insurance Institute Consumer Advisory Board, and Consumer Action.
 He is a past Board member of: California Community Colleges Family and Consumer Sciences Advisory Committee, the Los Angeles Financial Credit Union, and former Chair of the Telecommunications Consumer Protection Fund Oversight Corporation.
 He is a graduate of the University of California at Los Angeles, holds a Lifetime California Adult Teaching Credential, and is fluent in Spanish.

 - Recent PRC funding has been provided by: People v.
 Wells Fargo Bank, N.A., BC611105 (L.A.
 Superior Ct.); Digital Trust Foundation; In re Netflix Privacy Litig.; the Consumer Federation of America, the Wang v.
-Asset Acceptance et al Cy Pres Fund (attorneys David Parisi, Ethan Preston), and the Roger L. Kohn Fund.
+Assett Acceptance et al Cy Pres Fund (attorneys David Parisi, Ethan Preston), and the Roger L. Kohn Fund.

 - PRC Director Beth Givens was the recipient of the 2012 Albin Gruhn Award for her consumer advocacy efforts spanning 20 years as founder and director of the Privacy Rights Clearinghouse.
 The award was given by the Consumer Federation of California at its annual legislative reception in the California State Capitol.